-Throughout the COVID-19 pandemic, many parallels have been drawn between the coronavirus crisis and the climate crisis — but no one has put it as eloquently and simply as Jane Goodall.
+Throughout the COVID-19 pandemic, many parallels have been drawn between — but no one has put it as eloquently and simply as Jane Goodall.
 The living legend recently sat down (in her own home, while in quarantine) with the UK’s Channel 4 for a video interview, where she explained how human treatment of animals and the environment has led to both crises — as well as what humans must do to prevent future pandemics and more climate catastrophe.

 “I think it’s time we begin realizing [COVID-19 happened] because we have disrespected animals and disrespected the environment.
 And people seem to think, ‘Oh we humans with our brilliant intellect, we don’t need nature.’
 But actually we do,” Goodall told Channel 4 journalist Alex Thomson in the video interview this week.
 “Of course, this ties directly to the climate crisis as well.
 People tend to forget the climate crisis because of the panic of COVID-19, but it’s our disrespect that’s caused both.”